Exploiting Sparsity for Semi-Algebraic Set Volume Computation: Accelerating convergence

-We have designed efficient Stokes constraints for the full formulation of problem \eqref{general-lp}, at the price of introducing in problem \eqref{stokes} a polynomial $h$ vanishing on the boundary of $\mbK$.
+We have designed efficient Stokes constraints for the dense formulation of problem \eqref{general-lp}, at the price of introducing in problem \eqref{stokes} a polynomial $h$ vanishing on the boundary of $\mbK$.
 However, in the sparse case \eqref{sparpb}, the polynomial $h$ would destroy the sparsity structure, as it is the product of all polynomials defining $\mbK$.
 So we must adapt our strategy to introduce sparse Stokes constraints.

 In this section, to keep the notations simple, we illustrate the ideas on our introductive bicylinder example of Section \ref{bicylinder}.
 Considering the optimal measures $\mu_1$ and $\mu_2$ defined in \eqref{mu},\eqref{nu}, we can apply Stokes constraints derived from the Gauss formula, in the directions in which they are Lebesgue: for $\mu_1$ in the $x_1$ direction and for $\mu_2$ in the remaining directions.
-To see this, define
+To see this, define { } where $g_i(x_i,x_{i+1})=1-x_i^2-x_{i+1}^2$, such that $\mbh_1\cdot\mbn_{\mbU_1}$ vanishes on the boundary of $\mbU_1$ and $\mbh_2\cdot\mbn_{\mbU_2}$ and $\mbh_3\cdot\mbn_{\mbU_2}$ vanish on the boundary of $\mbU_2$, where $\mbn_{\mbU_i}$ is the outward point vector orthogonal to the boundary of ${\mbU_i}$.
+For $i,j,k \in \N$, the Gauss formula yields { } Hence, adding these constraints does not change the optimal value of the LP problem \eqref{sparpb}.